Bluetooth AVRCP: What Is It and Which Version to Choose?

 The improvements available with 1.4 include everything in the previous versions.
 Adding to that is media browsing for multiple media players.
 This allows your controller to switch media formats or players from the same controller.

-That means you can switch from playing songs on an entertainment system to controlling a video player on the same system.
+That means you can switch from playing songs on an entertainment system to controlling a video player on the same system, allowing seamless control over both music and videos.
 1.4 is comprehensive in this function.
 You can browse and control media in each format on the total system.

 On top of that, 1.4 adds the “Now Playing” list that is common for many media players.
 And it enables basic search functionality.